Love Is Love Is Love (film): Plot

 Diana and John have been married over 40 years.
 She has adjusted to retired life well, joining various activities like book club, a gardening group with her peers... while he is stir crazy.

-Claiming that Diana's become boring, John threatens to get a girlfriend if she doesn't shape up.
-So, the couple tries to reignite their honeymoon-phase heat through a spontaneous sailing trip with a boat he's recently acquired.
+Claiming that Diana has become boring, John threatens to get a girlfriend if she does not shape up.
+So, the couple tries to reignite their honeymoon-phase heat through a spontaneous sailing trip with a boat he has recently acquired.

 Arriving at the marina, the boat looks neglected, so they first have to spruce it up, with the help of a young man there.
 They get a sail raised but there is no wind, so they use the outboard motor.
 Dropping anchor, they have lunch and talk.
 Discussing classes they did together, both realise the other had legitimate concerns with the cooking and carpentry classes.

 When they cannot get the motor restarted, they flag down a speedboat, and discover they used up the gas in the tiny motor.
 As they get towed back, we see Diana and John have reconnected.